JelleKUL/KULeuven-Game/README.md

 ## Game structure
-The most important parts of the game structure is strored in **scriptable objects**.
+The most important parts of the game structure is strored in **scriptable objects** in [/Chapters](../master/Assets/Chapters).
+These scriptable object allow for prersystent data storage without needing scene representation.

 ### Game
 The game is set up around menu scenes which let the user log in, check leaderboards and play the game.